archivy/archivy/docs/install.md

 - Make sure your system has Python, pip and [Pandoc](https://pandoc.org) installed.
 Pandoc allows us to convert between different formats and is an awesome tool.
   - You can download Pandoc [here](https://pandoc.org/installing.html)
-  - The Python programming language can be download from [here](https://www.python.org/downloads/).
+  - The Python programming language can be downloaded from [here](https://www.python.org/downloads/).
 - Install the python package with `pip install archivy`
 - There you go!
 You should be able to start the app by running `archivy run` in your terminal.